zboxfs/zbox/CONTRIBUTING.md

 For file system test, we need to simulate many IO error scenerios which is hard because OS file system IO errors are very rare.
-To solve this problem, Zbox uses a special storage `faulty` to simulate random IO errors.
+To solve this problem, ZboxFS uses a special storage `faulty` to simulate random IO errors.
 This storage is based on memory storage, but can generate random IO error deterministically.
 The generator can be switched on and off on the fly, and the error probability is also adjustable.